Ok, I know that building your own yoga website can seem so overwhelming that you just don’t know where to start.

 You can build it yourself!

-It only needs to cost around $15 a month for hosting and a WordPress theme and you really only need a few basic building blocks to get started.
+It only costs around $15 a month for hosting and a WordPress theme and you really only need a few basic building blocks to get started.

-One of the many reasons that I love WordPress is that it has loads of brilliant templates or ‘themes’ to give your yoga website a clean and designed look.
+One of the reasons I love WordPress is that it has loads of brilliant templates or ‘themes’ to give your yoga website a designed look.

 Not sure what a theme is?
 Let’s break it down.

-The hosting provider is the land where you’re building your website and WordPress is the framework (or the building) that your website is built on top of.
+The hosting provider is the land where you’re building your website.
+WordPress is the framework (or the building) that your website is built on top of.
 The theme is the look and feel of that framework that you use to design your website.

 If you’re completely new to WordPress, I recommend using the Make theme by the Theme Foundry.
 It’s super easy for first-time learners and to get a basic website up and running as quickly as possible.

 As your yoga brand gets bigger and better (as that’s the plan right?) you can scale up your website from a low-cost theme to something more advanced as WordPress is so flexible.

-So once you have your content together and have got to grips with WordPress, an option is to move onto a premium paid for a theme to give your yoga website an even more professional look.
+Once you have your content together and have got to grips with WordPress, an option is to move onto a premium paid theme to give your yoga website an even more professional look.

 With WordPress the options are endless!